jdh8/wbridge5.book/overcall/suit/README.md

 overcall because overcall can bid the suit after the double, which makes a more specific auction.

+### Shape of a minimum takeout double ###
+The hand must be in shape to double with < 16 HCP.
+Distribution points from the adverse suit is reconsidered as -1, 1, 3, 5 to upgrade 3-suiters and to downgrade flat hands.

+* 0~3 cards in the adverse suit
+* 3~4 cards in each nonadverse major
+* 2~5 cards in each nonadverse minor

 Weak jump overcalls
 -------------------
 A jump in a new suit is always a weak jump overcall by default.
 This also